stevenhgs/rib-to-gpx-file-converter/README.md

 Mode `2`:
 * Zeal Optics Transcend

+(Note: goggles which create .rib files which have to be converted in mode `2` do not have data containing the date when the activity took place.
+So, when converting these files to .gpx files the date when the file is converted will be used as the date when the activity took place.)

 ### convert .rib to .gpx in a custom output path
 If you want to create a custom output path, you have to use the `--out` flag: